 Gender groups provide a comfortable, nurturing environment for clients to explore sensitive or highly personal issues with the support of staff and peers.
-Male and female gender-specific groups are conducted at least twice weekly.
+Male and female gender-specific groups are conducted at least twice weekly at our treatment center.

 In gender-specific groups, clients can obtain objective, honest feedback about their behavior, attitudes, feelings, and methods of relating to others.
 Clients practice expressing themselves and communicating with peers and staff in positive ways, confront any obstacles to treatment and recovery that may be impacting them, and learn to take responsibility for their actions.

 Equine Experiential Learning